Driving on Autobahn

 This sign marks the end of an alternate route.

-Alternate route map.
-This sign indicates the route, in solid black lines, to take to get back on the Autobahn after having been detoured.
+Alternate route map: this sign indicates the route, in solid black lines, to take to get back on the Autobahn after having been detoured.

-These three signs indicate shift of traffic onto opposite lanes.
+These three signs indicate a shift of traffic onto opposite lanes.
 All lanes shift to the left of the median.
 A line with an arrowhead represents a single lane.

 An example of digital road signs, at the moment showing the danger of congestion ahead.